Nicholas U. Mayall: Kitt Peak National Observatory

 However, the AURA board decided that Meinel was not well suited for the job and chose Mayall to replace him on October 1, 1960, even though he had no previous administrative experience.
 Mayall had previously been appointed (in 1958) as a consultant to AURA, due to his experience in planning the Lick 120 in telescope.
 The board's president was Shane, who was representing the University of California, and he helped convince Mayall to accept the offer.

 As director, Mayall oversaw the building of the 4 m Kitt Peak reflector.
 It was still being built when he retired in 1971, and was completed in 1973, at which point it was named the Nicholas U. Mayall Telescope in his honor.
 Mayall was intimately involved in the expansion of the national observatory to the Southern Hemisphere in what eventually became the Cerro Tololo Interamerican Observatory (CTIO).
 The 4 m Víctor M. Blanco Telescope at CTIO (identical to the Mayall Telescope at Kitt Peak) saw first light in 1974 and was completed in 1976.

 Retirement

 Mayall retired in 1971, at the age of 65, an event that was honored by a symposium held on his birthday, May 8.
 During his retirement, he continued to play an active role in many organizations, including the overview committee for Fermilab.
 He died on January 5, 1993, of complications caused by diabetes; his ashes were spread high on an empty ridge of Kitt Peak.
-Mayall was survived by his wife of 58 years, Kathleen Boxall, and their two children: Bruce Ian Mayall (1939) and Pamela Ann Mayall, their two grandchildren: Shane Nicholas Oakes (1977) and Bryce Oakes Mayall (1979).
+Mayall was survived by his wife of 58 years, Kathleen Boxall, and their two children: Bruce Ian Mayall (1939) and Pamela Ann Mayall, their two grandchildren: Shane Nicholas Oakes (1977) and Bryce Oakes Mayall (1979), and great grand children Asa Mayall, Matthew Oakes and Kathryn Oakes.